-Debating whether you should start an email list?
-Wondering if it will bring tangible results?
-Here are 6 reasons to build an email list plus statistics every marketer should know.
+Here are 6 reasons why you need to start an email list plus statistics every marketer should know.

 Should you start an email list?